bwRavencl/ControllerBuddy/README.md

 | -tray               |                         | launches the application in the system tray                                                                 |           yes           |
 | -version            |                         | prints the version information and exits                                                                    |           no            |

-If an instance of ControllerBuddy is already running, launching a second instance with the parameters denoted as "available for scripting" will trigger the corresponding action in the first instance and immediately shutdown the second instance.
+If one instance of ControllerBuddy is already running, starting a second instance with the parameters marked as "available for scripting" will trigger the corresponding action in the first instance and immediately shut down the second instance.

 This can be used to integrate ControllerBuddy into third party applications.
-For more information please check out [ControllerBuddy-DCS-Integration](https://github.com/bwRavencl/ControllerBuddy-DCS-Integration), an exemplary integration of ControllerBuddy into [DCS World](https://www.digitalcombatsimulator.com).
+For more information see [ControllerBuddy-DCS-Integration](https://github.com/bwRavencl/ControllerBuddy-DCS-Integration), an exemplary integration of ControllerBuddy into [DCS World](https://www.digitalcombatsimulator.com).

 ## Attribution

-ControllerBuddy uses the following awesome software technologies and libraries:
+ControllerBuddy makes use of these awesome software technologies and libraries:

 - [OpenJDK](https://openjdk.org)
 - [Apache Batik](https://xmlgraphics.apache.org/batik)